Basilica of Maxentius: History

+Architecture

 The colour of the building before it was destroyed was white.
 The basilica stood on a 100 × 65 m concrete and rectangular platform.
 The thickness of the platform is not known/communicated.
 The central nave was 80 m long, 25 m wide, 35 m high, with side aisles 16 m wide and 24.5 m high.
 Eight massive marble columns 14.5 m high and 5.4 m in circumference stood at the corners of the nave.
 They were all destroyed except one that was removed by Paul V in 1613 to the Santa Maria Maggiore where it still stands.

 The building consisted of a central nave covered by three groin vaults suspended 39 m above the floor on four large piers, ending in an apse at the western end containing a colossal statue of Constantine (remnants of which are now in a courtyard of the Palazzo dei Conservatori of the Musei Capitolini).
 The lateral forces of the groin vaults were held by flanking aisles measuring 23 × 17 m.
 The aisles were spanned by three semi-circular barrel vaults perpendicular to the nave, and narrow arcades ran parallel to the nave beneath the barrel vaults.
 The nave itself measured 25 × 80 m creating a 2000 sqm floor.
 Like the great imperial baths, the basilica made use of vast interior space with its emotional effect.
 Running the length of the eastern face of the building was a projecting arcade.
 On the south face was a projecting (prostyle) porch with four columns (tetrastyle).

 The south and central sections were probably destroyed by the earthquake of 847.
 In 1349 the vault of the nave collapsed in another earthquake.
 The only one of the eight 20 m high columns that survived the earthquake was brought by Pope Paul V to Piazza Santa Maria Maggiore in 1614.
 All that remains of the basilica today is the north aisle with its three concrete barrel vaults.
 The ceilings of the barrel vaults show advanced weight-saving structural skill with octagonal ceiling coffers.

 On the outside wall of the basilica, facing onto the via dei Fori Imperiali, are contemporary maps showing the various stages of the rise of the Roman Empire which were added during the Fascist regime of Benito Mussolini.
 A map depicting Mussolini's "New Roman Empire" was removed from the wall after the war.
 The wrestling events were held here during the 1960 Summer Olympic Games.